A History of LGBTQIA+ and Pride Month Marketing

 The Homophile Movement

-In November of 1950, a group of LGBTQIA+ activists founded The Mattachine Foundation, America’s first national gay rights organization.
-By secretly publishing and distributing a review, the foundation worked to eliminate bigotry and help at least push for some form of acceptance.
+In November 1950, a group of LGBTQIA+ activists founded the Mattachine Society, the first national gay rights organization in America.
+By secretly publishing and distributing a review, the foundation worked to eliminate bigotry and at least push for some form of acceptance.

 The Lavender Scare